Page Under Construction - Watch This Space!

 5) Have an inspection of all kitchen utensils from time to time."

-At this time cooking was invariable done as 'Company cooking' - one Patrol, supervised by the quartermaster, cooking all of the day's meals, with a rota running through the week.
+At this time cooking was invariable done as 'Company cooking' - one Patrol, supervised by the quartermaster, cooking all of the day's meals, with a rota running through the week so each patrol took their turn.